jphaugla/redisSentinel/README.md

 * To add TLS, look at additional parameters in [bitnami sentinel environment variables](https://hub.docker.com/r/bitnami/redis-sentinel/)
 * To add TLS to redis-stack, follow same technique used to the password and define the ACL
   * These are just setting variables in the redis.conf file
-  * TLS has a set of redis.conf variables neeeded as well
+  * TLS has a set of redis.conf variables needed as well
 * must run the application under docker compose because of sentinel networking
   * sentinel redirects to the redis database and all three nodes (redis, redis sentinel, and java app) must be on same network
 ```bash